WE WELCOME YOUR APPLICATION!

 * Please note: if accepted and you confirm your participation in the programme you must hold a passport that is valid for at least 6 months after your CoMEM graduation date.

-**Please note: your scholarship application is only considered complete and will be reviewed when ALL documents (Exception: TOEFL/IELTS test scores have to be received at latest by 15.
-February 2017), have been uploaded and submitted.
-The deadline for Partner Country scholarship applicant students is 1.
-December 2016.
-For Programme Country scholarship applicant students the deadline is 1.
-January 2017.
+**Please note: your scholarship application is only considered complete and will be reviewed when ALL documents have been uploaded and submitted by the application deadline.

 *** Students may submit a maximum of three applications for Erasmus+ Masters courses.
 In the case that a student applies to more than three Erasmus+ Masters Courses, the student will be excluded from the selection for an Erasmus+ scholarship.